-Cryotherapy for Prostate Cancer Treatment in Athens, GA
+Cryotherapy for Prostate Cancer in Athens, GA

 Cryotherapy, also often referred to as cryosurgery, is a procedural method used to destroy prostate cancer cells by freezing them.
 The term “cryosurgery” is a misnomer, as this treatment does not involve any sort of surgical equipment or techniques at all.

-How Cryotherapy Is Used
+How Is Cryotherapy Used?